raphCode/master-thesis-muzero/theory.typ

 To distinguish them from simultaneous !gs, a !pl making a decision must have !i about the previous decisions of other !pls.
 It is important to note that only some !i is required, not necessarily !pinf.
 @gtheo2

-This can be illustrated by a variant of !rps:
-!Pls now have to write down their choices without revealing them to each other.
-Then their (binding) choices are uncovered and the outcome of the !g can be determined.
-While this !g can be played sequentially, with !pls choosing their !as at different times, the simultaneous nature of the !g remains.
-At best, it can be seen as a sequential but incomplete information variant of !rps.
-@gtheo2

 ==== Determinism